Travelport-xx/travelport-uapi-tutorial/madeleine.md

 * A "semi-booking" ability to submit an itinerary that ends up in the travel agents queue for ticketing and dealing with payment.
 This should probably be connected automatically

-* Improved geographic knowledge for big countries like China, Brazil, and Australia.
-Currently we don't handle provinces or states of these countries.
+* Improved geographic knowledge
+** For big countries like China, Brazil, and Australia need province/state names.

-* Better England county handling--we don't handle Scotland at all and there are many "county names" for England.
+** Better England county handling--we don't handle Scotland at all and there are many "county names" for England.
+** List of city names globally might be good, just as a deep backup.
+Sergio has this data.
+** Maybe a few alternate names for a few countries to deal with politics, e.g. "Korea" and "Taiwan"

 * Ability for either customer or agent to post on the user's timeline when booking travel.
 Maybe when the travel agent confirms the purchase?

+* Need some of the fancy filtering of results---filter by airline, filter by air vs. rail